Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Numerical tests

 The last test case will allow us to test the Finite Difference method with a diffusion operator which is degenerated : The solution is here again

 The coefficients are given by

 and the function $f^{\alpha}$ is given by

 The values taken are $ \underbar a =-1$, $\bar a=1$, $\sigma = 1$, $C = 0.7$, $b=0.5$, $Q=[-1,1]^2$.
 The results clearly indicate that the Finite Difference method proposed is not competitive with the Semi Lagrangian scheme.
 The convergence of the fixed point iteration for a step $h=0.01$ is not achieved with Finite Difference with $100000$ iterations (the error given between the last two iterations is around $2.
-10^{-7}$).
+10^{-7}$): there is certainly no exact solution to the scheme.
 Once again, the Semi Lagrangian scheme with quadratic interpolation is the most effective method.\\